Skip to content

 The KV format

-The KV format is a key-value text format that’s basically JSON without the JavaScript compatibility.
+The KV format is a key-value text format that’s a reduced version of JSON.

 a=b